JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrInsert (BYREF wszMainStr AS CONST WSTRING, _
-   BYREF wszInsertString AS CONST WSTRING, BYVAL nPosition AS LONG) AS CWSTR
+   BYREF wszInsertString AS CONST WSTRING, BYVAL nPosition AS LONG) AS DWSTRING
 ```

 | Parameter  | Description |